12-VidE/annotate-audio/README.md

 1. Display 404 component when no/invalid audio source has been selected
 2. Add more useful obsidian commands
-3. Cache where you left the player time
-4. Follow native folder exclusion in the audio file search
+3. Follow native folder exclusion in the audio file search
-5. UI to control `chunk` (like "Aves")
+4. UI to control `chunk` (like "Aves")
-6. Layout with all the properties exposed
+5. Layout with all the properties exposed
-7. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+6. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues

 -   Remove `currentTime` CAUSE redundant: use `this.player.currenTime`
 -   After some seconds, it crashes the Obsidian mobile app
--   Better cache handling.
-Mainly, understanding when it can be useful to use cached data for performance reasons
 -   (LayoutDefault.vue) The wavegraph is not always loaded reliably.
 Sometimes, the wrong values are cached, requiring a cleaning
 -   Remove `editMode` flag as it's redundant
 -   Player is umounted and mounted when a comment is added.
 It would be better to have an update.
--   Player time is resetted when a comment is added/modified
 -   After using `Add audiobox` command, better handle the rendering by moving outside
 -   `Insert comment` command is not removed when there's no active player
 -   Remove alias option as it's actually pretty stupid